Bellevue, Washington: Transportation

-The 2 Line of Sound Transit's Link light rail system is planned to run from Seattle through Mercer Island and Bellevue before ending in Redmond.
+The 2 Line of Sound Transit's Link light rail system runs from Lynnwood to Redmond with intermediate stops in Seattle, Mercer Island, and Bellevue.
+It operates at frequencies of 8 minutes at peak periods on weekdays and every 10 to 15 minutes at other times.
 The $3.7 billion project was approved by voters in 2008 as part of the Sound Transit 2 ballot measure.
-It began construction in 2016 and was scheduled to begin service in 2023, but was later delayed to 2024 due to construction issues.
-The first section, from South Bellevue station to Redmond Technology station in Overlake, opened on April 27, 2024.
+It began construction in 2016 and was scheduled to begin service in 2023, but was later delayed due to construction issues.
+The first section, from South Bellevue station to Redmond Technology station in Overlake, opened on April 27, 2024; the Seattle–Bellevue section opened in March 2026.
+The 2 Line uses a short tunnel through Downtown Bellevue that was built at the request of the Bellevue City Council and partially funded by a $150 million contribution from the city.

-The Bellevue City Council lobbied Sound Transit, the regional transit authority, to construct its light rail line underground through Bellevue's rapidly growing downtown.
-The city government promised to devote between $104 million and $150 million toward a potential tunnel in the form of cash, services, free access to rights-of-way and one-time tax revenues that result from the East Link project.
-In November 2011, the city council signed an agreement with Sound Transit.
-Tunnel construction started in early 2016 while the remainder of downtown Bellevue construction began in mid-2017.

 Bellevue was also served by a railroad, a Burlington Northern branch line known as the Woodinville Subdivision, which included the historic Wilburton Trestle.
 The line is now disused, though part of the track bed at Wilburton Station will be reused by Sound Transit's light-rail construction.
 Construction of Eastrail, a rail trail on the abandoned Woodinville Subdivision right of way through Bellevue, is planned to be completed in 2023.
 Some sections of the railroad in Bellevue were demolished in 2008 to make way for the expansion of I-405 and will require the construction of additional structures to supplement the existing right of way.